 These kinds of crashes are typical between two cars too, but the small size of the motorcycle makes it even harder to see for the turning car.
 Motorcycles passing cars inside the same lane are even more at risk.
 Cars usually don’t expect them to be there and are usually surprised by these maneuvers on part of the motorcyclist.

 More often than not, when a car hits another car when making a left-hand turn, the car turning will be deemed to be liable for the incident.
 In the event that motorcyclist was speeding or traveling in the wrong lane, they may be held partly liable for the crash.
-In most states, including Utah, this means that they will receive less compensation from the at-fault driver for injuries and damages resulting from the crash.
+In most states, including Utah, this means that they will receive less compensation from the at-fault driver for injuries, PTSD, and damages resulting from the crash.

 Lane splitting happens when a motorcycle drives between two lanes of non-moving or slow vehicles, often during traffic jams.
 Lane splitting is a common factor in motorcycle crashes because of a few factors: